palantirnet/the-vagrant/README.md

   >
   > OR add an additional Ansible playbook to your project  (Y,n) [n]?
 Y
 3. This will create a new `provisioning` directory in your project that contains a simple Ansible playbook and example role.
 Your `Vagrantfile` will refer to this playbook in addition to the one in the `vendor` directory.
 4. Check in and commit this new `provisioning` directory and updated `Vagrantfile` to git
 5. Add or update the roles and playbook as necessary.

-### 100% custom provisioning

-1. Re-run the install script: `vendor/bin/the-vagrant-installer`
-2. When you are prompted to copy the Ansible roles, reply `Y`:

-  > Copy Ansible roles into your project for customization (Y,n) [n]?
-3. This will create a new `provisioning` directory in your project that contains the Ansible playbook and roles.
-Your `Vagrantfile` will refer to this playbook instead of the one in the `vendor` directory.
-4. Check in and commit this new `provisioning` directory and updated `Vagrantfile` to git
-5. Add or update the roles and playbook as necessary.